GerritCodeReview/k8s-gerrit/README.md

 # Docker images

-Images to run a Gerrit master and slave setup based on the latest stable-2.12 Gerrit build.
+Images to run a Gerrit master and slave setup based on the 3.0.3 Gerrit release.

 ## Building images